TheFreck/RiskGame.API/README.md

 **4/6/21
 This has** gotten big enough that I created an Azure task board to keep track of everything.
 The current Epic involves Charting.
 Next will come Trading and finally AI Players.
 I synchronized the game loop between front and back.
 Started refactoring so that it sends a packet of Open, Close, High, Low and Volume from all the server processes since the last request.
 So far so simple on the server side.
 Started making a candlestick chart pixel and began refactoring the chart rendering itself.
 So far so much work but nothing yet to show for it.
 I should be able to fix it tomorrow.

+**4/7/21
+Today I made great progress on the chart.
+On the front end I made a candlestick chart pattern to represent the OHLC data and replace the plain blue pixel that only showed one value.
+I was able to render the candlestick with dummy data but then after connecting it back up to the server to get game data I spent the rest of my time chasing bugs.
+It's close but I ran out of time today.